-The prospect of a deliberate or unintentional hazardous material/radiological release or CBRN attack is now increasingly recognized as an acute global challenge.
+The need for haz-mat training is a necessity now that the prospect of a deliberate or unintentional hazardous material/radiological release or CBRN attack is increasingly recognized as an acute global challenge.
 However, the responsibility for effective response remains with individual nations, national, regional and local Government agencies and corporate entities.

 It is essential that organisations develop their emergency response procedures and resources to respond to and mitigate the consequences of such threats to life, infrastructure and the environment.